-- find a quiet place to talk - listen, but do not press for information - stay calm and be reassuring - believe what you are being told - listen to the person; if you are shocked by what is being said, try not to show it - not ask the person to remove or adjust their clothing to observe injuries (injuries must be recorded on a Cause for Concern Form, Appendix 1) but it is acceptable to observe injuries such as bruises - not question the person in a way that will introduce new words, phrases or concepts into their minds (leading questions) - not challenge, confront or criticise the person's information, even if it seems unlikely or if there are obvious errors; they may be unable to give accurate timescales or dates - (if a disclosure is made) allow the pace to be dictated by the person without them being pressed for detail by being asked such questions as 'what did they do next?' or 'where were you when this happened?'; the employee's / volunteer's role is to listen, not to investigate - use open questions - acknowledge how hard it was for the person to tell you this - not criticise the perpetrator, this may be someone they love - not promise confidentiality; reassure the person that they have done the right thing, explain who you will have to tell and why; it is important that you do not make promises that you cannot keep
+- find a quiet place to talk

+- listen, but do not press for information

+- stay calm and be reassuring

+- believe what you are being told

+- listen to the person; if you are shocked by what is being said, try not to show it

+- not get young people to adjust or remove clothing in order to observe injuries unless they give you permission (except in cases where emergency first aid is necessary and they are unconscious).
+If you observe injuries you should record them on a Cause for Concern form - not question the person in a way that will introduce new words, phrases or concepts into their minds (leading questions) - not challenge, confront or criticise the person's information, even if it seems unlikely or if there are obvious errors; they may be unable to give accurate timescales or dates - (if a disclosure is made) allow the pace to be dictated by the person without them being pressed for detail by being asked such questions as 'what did they do next?' or 'where were you when this happened?'; the employee's / volunteer's role is to listen, not to investigate - use open questions - acknowledge how hard it was for the person to tell you this - not criticise the perpetrator; this may be someone that they love - not promise confidentiality.
+You should reassure the person that they have done the right thing, explain who you will have to tell and why; it is important that you do not make promises that you cannot keep

-Remember is it a huge step for a person to make a disclosure
+Remember is it a huge step for a person to make a disclosure.

-Inform the relevant safeguarding lead and/or manager immediately.
-If the situation is an emergency and neither the Designated Safeguarding Leads nor any of the Senior Safeguarding Practitioners are available, you should telephone Children's Services/Adult Services directly or, if out of hours, the Emergency Duty Social Work team or Police Child Protection Team in the area in which you received the disclosure (please refer to appendix 2).
+Inform the Session Lead, a DSL or a Senior Safeguarding Practitioner immediately.
+If the situation is an emergency and neither the DSL nor any of the Senior Safeguarding Practitioners are available, you should telephone Children's Services/Adult Services directly or, if out of hours, the Emergency Duty Social Work team or Police Child Protection Team in the area in which you received the disclosure (please refer to appendix 2).
+If you think there is a risk of immediate harm to the person, you should call the police on 999.